nfdi4plants/arc-wr-ro-crate-profile/profile/arc_wr_ro_crate.md

   *  - https://orcid.org/

 ## Overview
-The ARC CWL RO-Crate profile describes computational workflows (descriptions of computational processes to transform data) and their invocations (actual executions with specific inputs, outputs and parameters) in experimental settings, specifically within the framework of Annotated Research Contexts (ARC).
+The ARC Workflow Run RO-Crate profile describes computational workflows (descriptions of computational processes to transform data) and their invocations (actual executions with specific inputs, outputs and parameters) in experimental settings, specifically within the framework of Annotated Research Contexts (ARC).
 It therefore consists of two basic parts, called workflows and runs.
 The run directly references the workflow description and provides the concrete inputs, outputs and parameters for the workflow.

 The Common Workflow Language (CWL) allows the use of [metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html) describing the workflows.
 The metadata often contains general information about licensing, authorship and affiliation, but is not limited to that.
 It is possible to describe the steps described by a workflow, or properties describing the run execution, in more detail.
 This profile aims to specify where and how the metadata contained within CWL workflow and CWL job files should be stored.

-The ARC CWL profile mainly follows the [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/) profile (which itself combines [Process Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/process_run_crate/)  and [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/)) and extends it by providing means to annotate additional metadata and align terminology with other parts of an ARC.
+The ARC Workflow Run profile mainly follows the [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/) profile (which itself combines [Process Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/process_run_crate/)  and [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/)) and extends it by providing means to annotate additional metadata and align terminology with other parts of an ARC.
 Computational workflows and laboratory workflows show many similarities, they typically only differ in how they are executed.
 In an ARC, the latter are described using the [ISA](https://isa-specs.readthedocs.io/en/latest/isajson.html#) model, again seperating between a workflow description ([`LabProtocol`](https://bioschemas.org/types/LabProtocol/0.5-DRAFT)) and its execution ([`LabProcess`](https://bioschemas.org/types/LabProcess/0.1-DRAFT)).
 These types provide properties to annotate parameterized metadata in the form of key-value pairs using ontology terms.